BirdeeHub/nixCats-nvim/README.md

 Then configure in lua.

-Use the help and nixCats-nvim itself as an example.
+Use the help and the top level of the nixCats-nvim repo itself as an example (everything outside of ./nix!).
 The help will still be accessible in your version of the editor.

 When you have your plugins added, you can build it using nix build and it